 Users who might benefit from the Bulk Submission tool may not be aware of it.

-To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): Publicize and encourage the use of the Bulk WHOIS inaccuracy reporting tool.
+To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Organization to publicize and encourage use of the Bulk WHOIS inaccuracy reporting tool (or any successor tool).

 Proactive Inaccuracy Trend Analysis